alexanderKus/alexanderKus/README.md

 ### About me 💬
 <br>
-I'm 3rd yesr student of computer science and full-stack developer.
+I'm frd yesr student of computer science and full-stack developer.
 I work with: .Net, Angular and PostgreSQL.

 ---